jperla/weby/README.markdown

 Weby still needs, in order,

-- Documentation, auto-generated from codebase, with auto-tests
+- Documentation, auto-generated from codebase, with auto-tests*
-- Redo redirecters and page objects / templates
+- Redo redirecters and page objects*

 - Cache system